JavaScript SDK (BETA)

 1

-npm install @logflux/logflux-js-sdk
+npm install @logflux-io/logflux-js-sdk

 Quick Start